-The CCI-500 uses a combination of precise and imprecise error responses.
+The CCI-550 uses a combination of precise and imprecise error responses.

 Precise errors are signaled on the response to the request that caused the error.
-With the exception of DVM or Evict requests, for accesses to regions that are not mapped in the address decoder, the CCI-500 generates a DECERR response and any snoops, or snoop filter updates, are suppressed.
-The address map is implementation specific.
+Except for DVM or Evict requests, for accesses to regions that are not mapped in the address decoder, the CCI-550 generates a DECERR response.
+For such accesses, snoops or snoop filter updates are suppressed.
+The address map is platform-specific.
 See your platform documentation for more information.